grishavanika/mix/README.md

 2. To use it with Clang on Windows you need to install latest one from http://llvm.org/builds/ (7.0.0 for the moment).

+    **(22 April, 2018) There are few issues with Clang & CMake integration into MSVC 2017.
+    Unfortunately, you need to fix them as described in this [CMake bug-report].**

     **Note:**
-    There is small issue with include directories and it should be fixed by hands.
+    There is also small issue with include directories and it should be fixed by hands.

     You need to change `msvc_version` variable to your's MSVC version (it can be detected by looking into ${MSVC}/2017/Community/VC/Tools/MSVC folder name).